-Triangle Strategic Tolling Study Statement of Principles (draft 09/25/19)
+Triangle Strategic Tolling Study Statement of Principles (draft 09/16/19)

-The purpose of the Triangle Strategic Tolling Study is to develop a strategy for the use of express toll lanes to benefit all travelers regardless of travel mode, residential and employment location, and income level.
-In a fast growing urban area, implementing toll express lanes has several advantages over the addition of general purpose lanes.
-Toll lanes provide the option for toll users and transit riders to experience a faster, more reliable travel time, and an opportunity to reduce the number of single-occupancy vehicles.
-However, the Durham-Chapel Hill-Carrboro Metropolitan Planning Organization (DCHC MPO) is concerned that lower-income persons may be unable to afford the tolls and may lack the financial tools to access the payment system.
-In addition, transit users may not directly benefit from toll lanes, and the growth in vehicle miles traveled per capita, which adds to greenhouse gas emissions, might continue to increase.
+The purpose of the Triangle Strategic Tolling Study is to develop a strategy for using express toll lanes to benefit all travelers regardless of their travel mode, residential and employment location, and income level.
+In a fast growing urban area, implementing toll express lanes have several advantages over the addition of general purpose lanes.
+Toll lanes provide the option for toll users and transit riders to experience a faster, more reliable travel time, and an opportunity to reduce the number of single-occupied vehicles.
+However, the Durham-Chapel Hill-Carrboro Metropolitan Planning Organization (DCHC MPO) is concerned that low-income people will not be able to afford the tolls and will lack the financial tools to access the payment system.
+In addition, transit users may not directly benefit from toll lanes, and the growth of vehicle-milesof-travel, which accelerates climate change, might increase.

-In order to address these equity and environmental concerns, the DCHC MPO will incorporate the following set of principles in its evaluation of express toll lanes:
+In order to address these equity and environmental concerns, the DCHC MPO will incorporate the following set of principles in their evaluation and support of express toll lanes: